Objectives and competences

 Admission requirements

-Candidates must hold one of the following qualifications:
+To be admitted to the program, students must hold one of the following degrees:

-1. Official university master's degree at the University of Barcelona in:
+1. Official University Master's Degree from the University of Barcelona (UB) in:

 ¿ Environmental Engineering